Stamp Duty and Registration Charges in Maharashtra: What Homebuyers Need to Know

 Online Payment:

-3. Pay via net banking, credit card, or authorized banks
+3. Then, pay via net banking, credit card, or authorized banks

-• Pay at authorized banks or government counters
+• First, pay at authorized banks or government counters

 Documents Required for Registration